lielgold/after_effects_scripts/README.md

 How to use it:

+1. Select the layers you want to change.
-1. Press the checkmark at the bottom - "Use layer inPoint instead of layer start time".
+2. Press the checkmark at the bottom - "Use layer inPoint instead of layer start time".
-2. Press "rename layer names to their start time".
+3. Press "rename layer names to their start time".
-3. Move the layers in the timeline window.
+4. Move the layers in the timeline window.
-4. Press "move layers start time to their name" to bring them back to their original inPoints.
+5. Press "move layers start time to their name" to bring them back to their original inPoints.

 You can also use the layer's notes field instead of the layer name, if you care to preserve the original name.